 Wrinkles, sagging necks and double chins, characteristics of many women over the age of thirty-five, were commonly treated by early beauty culturists with some form of physical contouring involving straps, bandages or tapes.
 The two most common forms of straps were chin straps, used to lift sagging neck muscles and reduce double chins, and forehead straps, worn to smooth out wrinkles above and between the eyebrows.

 When conducted in a salon, strapping was usually an extra in a regular salon facial.
 Clients could ask for it at the beginning of the treatment or would be tactfully informed that it was needed.
-For many woman over the age of thirty-five, a strapping treatment would have been considered mandatory but they may also have been recommended to younger women as a preventative.
+For many woman over the age of thirty-five, a strapping treatment would have been considered mandatory but they may also have been recommended to younger women as a wrinkle preventative.
 Clients were also encouraged to buy their own straps to continue the treatment at home; wearing them while sleeping at night or at some other time of the day in private.

 Chin straps: Facial treatments using chin straps, sometimes referred to as ‘tie-ups’, were presumed to ‘restore muscle contractility and aid in the breaking down of accumulated fat cells’, so were recommended for mature women with flabby facial muscles, saggy throats and/or double chins.

 Chin straps were commonly used with skin foods and astringents and were generally combined with some form of muscle stimulation to ‘improve circulation and tone muscles’.
-This might involve a facial massage before or after the strap was applied, tapping the skin with the fingers (tapotement) or a patter, or the use of an astringent.
+This might involve a facial massage before or after the strap was applied, tapping the skin with the fingers (tapotement) or a patter, and the use of an astringent.

 See also: Patters

 In some salons a more forceful massage routine, known as muscle strapping, was used.
 This massage routine, also known also as muscle lifting, muscle toning and face-moulding (Wall, 1946, p.
-549), was more forceful than normal and concentrated on those areas of the face where lines appeared, as well as the lower part of the face and neck.
+549), used more pressure than normal and concentrated on those areas of the face where lines had or might appear, as well as the lower part of the face and neck.